DAR logo, waving red stripes under a blue star

 Hilton, Charles

-When my DAR ancestor, Charles Hilton, enlisted in the colonial infantry at the age 23, he was already the fifth generation of his family in America.
+When my DAR ancestor, Charles Hilton, enlisted in the colonial infantry at the age of 23, he was already the fifth generation of his family in America.
 His great-great grandfather, Edward Hilton I is known as the "Father of New Hampshire."
 Charles V was the only child of Charles Hilton IV and Hannah Pike.

 He served with Benedict Arnold under the direct command of Captain Henry Dearborn during the tragic march through the woods of Maine to Quebec.
 Traversing a country entirely devoid of game, they suffered from bitter cold and near starvation.
 When their supplies gave out, they slaughtered two pet dogs and later boiled and ate moccasins and shoe leather.

-Two days after they arrived in Quebec they were taken prisoner and suffered further from vermin and hunger during captivity.
-The New Hampshire state papers of the Revolution contain an account of the allowance of "twenty two pounds eight shillings to Charles Hilton for his loss at Quebec."
-The state records further show that Charles Hilton later re-enlisted in the regiment that was raised to reinforce the Northern Continental Army in 1777 under the command of Nicolas Gilman.
+Two days after they arrived in Quebec, they were taken prisoner and suffered further from vermin and hunger during captivity.
+The New Hampshire state papers of the Revolution contain an account of the allowance of "twenty-two pounds, eight shillings to Charles Hilton for his loss at Quebec."
+The state records further show that Charles Hilton later re-enlisted in the regiment that was raised to reinforce the Northern Continental Army in 1777, under the command of Nicolas Gilman.
 Later that same year, under the command of Colonel Stephen Evans, he marched from New Hampshire to join the Continental Army at Saratoga.
-For this enlistment of three months and one day, Hilton received wages of thirteen pounds thirteen shillings and a travel allowance "out to Bennington home from New Windsor, three hundred miles: four pounds, thirteen shillings and three pence."
+For this enlistment of three months and one day, Hilton received wages of thirteen pounds thirteen shillings and a travel allowance: "out to Bennington home from New Windsor, three hundred miles: four pounds, thirteen shillings and three pence."

 The Battle of Saratoga is regarded as the turning point in the American Revolution.
 The battle ended in defeat for the British and brought the French into the war on the side of America, a factor important to the outcome of the war.